Rei-SwitchBot/faq/en-us/Curtain 3.md

 3．

-Please follow the steps below to turn on the Cloud Service for your SwitchBot Curtain 3:
+Please follow the steps below to turn on the Third-party Service for your SwitchBot Curtain 3:

 Launch the SwitchBot App.